GaloisInc/saw-script/doc/tutorial/tutorial.md

 $include all code/ffs_java.saw
 ````

-As with previous Java examples, this one needs to be run with the `-j`
+As with previous Java examples, this one needs to be run with the `-b`
-flag to tell the interpreter where to find the Java standard
+flag to tell the interpreter where to find Java:
-libraries.

-    > saw -j <path to rt.jar or classes.jar from JDK> ffs_java.saw
+    > saw -b <path to directory where Java lives> ffs_java.saw

 AIG Export and Import
 ---------------------